 The charming Place du Tertre is featured on countless postcards, so don’t miss the chance to see it for real.
 It’s bustling with artists busying over their canvases, colourful stalls and souvenirs for sale in a cute cobblestone square.
 There’s no obligation to buy, though, as the place is more like an open-air gallery than a market.
 It’s lined with 18th-century buildings that are reminders of its historic past, and has cobbled streets.

 The ‘I Love You Wall’ is a love-themed work of art created by calligraphist Frédéric Baron and mural artist Claire Kito in 2000.
-The love spills out over a large surface composed of 612 tiles of enamelled lava, on which “I love you” is declared 311 times, in 250 languages.
+The love spills out over a large surface composed of 612 tiles of enamelled lava rock, on which “I love you” is declared 311 times, in 250 languages.
 It’s a must-see for romantics visiting Paris, and is a great background for a selfie.
 The splashes of red on the fresco represent a broken heart, symbolising the human race that has been torn apart and that the wall now strives to reunite.
 This beautiful artistic monument is located on the square at Place des Abbesses and is open to the public free of charge.